 The School is renowned for its contributions to anthropological theory, its commitment to long-term ethnographic fieldwork, and its association with the Pitt Rivers Museum and the anthropology of visual and material culture.
 In recent years the School has also become known as a centre for medical and ecological anthropology, migration studies, evolutionary anthropology, and the study of cognition and culture.
-Home to over forty academic staff, over a hundred doctoral students, twelve Master’s programmes, and two undergraduate degrees (human sciences; archaeology and anthropology), Oxford anthropology is one of the world’s largest and most vibrant centres for teaching and research in the discipline.
+Home to over forty academic staff, over a hundred doctoral students, eight Master’s programmes, and two undergraduate degrees (Human Sciences; Archaeology and Anthropology), Oxford anthropology is one of the world’s largest and most vibrant centres for teaching and research in the discipline.
 It came top of the Power (research excellence + volume) rankings for anthropology in the UK both in RAE 2008 and in the 2014 REF.
 In this last research exercise, the department submitted 56 people, making it by some way the largest in the country, with the highest number of top-rated publications, an excellent research environment, and very strong research 'impact'.

 Anthropology has been taught at Oxford since E.B.
 Tylor began lecturing on the subject in 1883, and the first Professor of Social Anthropology, A.R.
 Radcliffe-Brown, was appointed in 1937.
 His successors have been Sir Edward Evans-Pritchard (1946-70), Maurice Freedman (1970-75), Rodney Needham (1976-90), John Davis (1990-95), David Parkin (1996-2008), and David Gellner (2008-).
 In 2006 a second Chair in Social Anthropology was established, to which Harvey Whitehouse was appointed from October 2006 (taking over from Professor Parkin as Head of School).
 David Gellner was elected to the first Chair in Social Anthropology with effect from October 2008.